Best Concert Ukulele Options – Acoustic, Electric & Budget

 Acoustic vs. Acoustic-Electric

-A term you’re going to hear thrown around while you’re looking for a uke is “acoustic-electric.”
-Put simply, an acoustic-electric instrument is an acoustic instrument with a pickup in it which allows it to be amplified.
+A term you’re going to hear thrown around while you’re looking for uke is “acoustic-electric.”
+Put simply, an acoustic-electric ukulele is a musical instrument with a pickup in it which allows it to be amplified.
 When you’re not using the pickup the instrument still has a good acoustic tone, but you also have the option to easily amplify it.

 With that being said, there is a trade-off inherent to getting an acoustic-electric instrument.
-When you get an instrument with a pickup in it you’re paying for the pickup in addition to the instrument itself, so you’ll get less acoustic tone relative to the money you put in.
+When you get an instrument with a pickup, you’re paying for the pickup in addition to the instrument itself, so you’ll get less acoustic tone relative to the money you put in.

 Best Concert Ukulele Selection Methodology

-We looked at all the concert ukuleles available from major American music gear retailers, and ended up with an initial list of 68 for closer analysis - you can see most of them in the Music Gear Database.
-We then collated over 35,900 relevant reviews, ratings and comments, and processed those data with the Gearank Algorithm to produce Gearank Rating scores out of 100 for each of them.
-For this edition, we decided to divide the guide into two main sections, first for top rated non-pickup ukuleles, and second for pickup-equipped ukes.
-We then selected the highest rated options and put them in their appropriate sections.
+We looked at all the concert ukuleles available from major American online music store retailers and ended up with an initial list of 68 for closer analysis – you can see most of them in the Music Gear Database.
+We then collated over 34,200 relevant reviews, ratings, and comments – and processed those data with the Gearank Algorithm to produce Gearank Rating scores out of 100 for each of them.
+For this edition, we decided to divide the guide into two main sections, the first uke section features non-pickup ukuleles, and second for pickup-equipped ukes.
+We then selected the highest-rated options and put them in their appropriate sections.
 Finally, we added a budget option section featuring a highly rated yet affordable acoustic-electric ukulele for those with limited funds.
-For more information about our methods see How Gearank Works.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors